xunit/xunit/xunit.analyzers/_rules/xUnit2018.md

 ## Cause

-This rule is triggered by using `Assert.IsType` with an interface or abstract type.
+This rule is triggered by using `Assert.IsType` or `Assert.IsNotType` with an interface or abstract type.

 ## Reason for rule

-The check for `Assert.IsType` is an exact type check, which means no value can ever satisfy the test.
+The checks for `Assert.IsType` and `Assert.IsNotType` are an exact type check, which means no value can ever satisfy the test.
+You should use `Assert.IsAssignableFrom` or `Assert.IsNotAssignableFrom` instead.
+(Note: `Assert.IsNotAssignableFrom` was introduced in xUnit.net v2 2.5, so you may need to upgrade in order to use it.)

 ## How to fix violations

 To fix a violation of this rule, you may:

-* Change `Assert.IsType` to `Assert.IsAssignableFrom`
+* Change `Assert.IsType` to `Assert.IsAssignableFrom` and/or `Assert.IsNotType` to `Assert.IsNotAssignableFrom`.
 * Convert the check to use a non-interface/abstract type

 ## Examples